Severance Pay Advice for Employers

 For staff members with two or more years of continuous service, as a minimum, you must pay a statutory severance payment; calculated as two week’s pay for every year of service, and one further week’s pay.
 This is paid tax-free but is capped at €600 per week.

-At your own discretion, you may agree to pay you more than the statutory amount, perhaps in the form of a lump sum; this is referred to as an ex-gratia payment.
+At your own discretion, you may agree to pay more than the statutory amount, perhaps in the form of a lump sum; this is referred to as an ex-gratia payment.

 When calculating each employee’s total length of continuous service, you may make adjustments for absences from work.
 It is important to understand and apply the rules precisely for reckonable and non-reckonable service.
 Failure to do so may lead to an incorrect calculation of severance pay, and a claim of procedural error.
 Non-reckonable service (which does not contribute to the period of service) includes: